nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

       --topic <YOUR_KAFKA_TOPIC>
 ```

-### Using Morpheus SDK Client to Run Pipelines
+### Using Morpheus to Run Pipelines

-The Morpheus SDK client allows you to configure several supported pipelines and provides flexibility to execute the pipeline in multithread mode.
+Morpheus allows you to configure several supported pipelines and provides flexibility to execute the pipeline in multithread mode.

 ```bash
 (morpheus) root@sdk-cli:/workspace# morpheus run --help